openedx/edx-documentation/en_us/enterprise_api/source/authentication.rst

    ExampleInc, the Company Name must also be ExampleInc.

 #.
 After you submit the API Access Request form, edX will create a course
-   catalog for you and then send you an email with your client identifier and client secret string.
+   catalog for you and then send you an email describing how to generate your client identifier and client secret string.
 You can then use the client identifier and secret string to access your course catalog using the edX Enterprise API.

 When a client authenticates with the edX Enterprise API, the client completes the following process.